-Cincinnati Children’s provides outpatient care for hemophilia patients through the Comprehensive Care Clinic and Transition Clinic.
+Cincinnati Children’s provides outpatient care for hemophilia patients through the Comprehensive Care Clinic.
+We also offer a Young Women with Bleeding Disorders Clinic.

 Comprehensive Care Clinic